1871fotc/1871fotc.github.io/docs/get-involved/join.md

 ### Management Committee meetings

-Friends of Toowong Cemetery meet at **[Mt Coot‑tha Botanical Gardens Auditorium](https://www.brisbane.qld.gov.au/things-to-see-and-do/council-venues-and-precincts/parks/botanic-gardens-in-brisbane/brisbane-botanic-gardens-mt-Coot-tha)** on the last Wednesday of the month (except December) from 6pm to 7pm.
+Friends of Toowong Cemetery meet at Mt.
+Coot‑tha Botanical Gardens Auditorium on the last Wednesday of the month (except December) from 6pm to 7pm.

 All members are welcome to attend.